NickMallay/CostcoExpenseTracker/README.md

 # CostcoExpenseTracker
-A python app intended to teach its author databases and to actually be used to manage exences.
+A python app intended to teach its author databases and to actually be used to manage exenses.